velartrill/velartrill.github.io/orig/kestrel.md

 I hold out until my cabin door clicks shut behind me.
 Slowly I sink to the floor, back pressed against the door, fingers fumbling for a pouch of cigarettes that isn't there.
 I'm shivering at first, then shaking, and then my chest is spasming and I'm doubled up, my whole body quivering from the force of my silent sobs.

+I let her out again.
+I fucking *let her out.*

-By the time I manage to unclench my fist there's red marks under my calluses and blood caked under my nails.
+By the time I manage to unclench my fist there's red marks in my calluses and blood caked under my nails.

 The last time I had to do that was the day I got Sparrow her White Stripe.
 And I was angry then, full of adrenaline and righteous fire, and not so far off from the old days.
 And I had time to psych myself up first.
 It still hurt, obviously it still hurt, throwing that bloodsoaked old raiment upon my soul again after how deep I fought to bury it, but that time it was like a flesh wound.
 Barely a papercut to the inner Spark.

 This time it was a knife in the gut.

+I think the worst part was how easily it came.
+Completely automatic.
+The Commander is always there, waiting in the dark recesses of my spirit for a sign to leap out and take charge of every situation.
+And for a while it's like the Victory Gala never came.

+I am so afraid one day I'll put that armor on and it'll never come off again.

-I sit there for a good long while, staring blankly at the handset on the table, easily the most unfamiliar thing in the room.
+I sit there for a good long while, staring blankly at the handset dock on the table, easily the most unfamiliar thing in the room.
 Inside it's quiet and clear but for what feels like the distant thumping of artillery fire, threatening to get closer if I think about anything, anything at all, if I so much as *move* and my old wounds flare up again.
 I feel so *dirty* I could scrub and scrub for hours and I still wouldn't feel clean, dirty *under my skin*.
 And I don't know how much time actually passes before I finally reach up and wrap my unsteady hand around the receiver and pull it down to my lips.

 It's silent for a moment, then I hear a clatter, heavy breathing, and-- "Ambassador?
 Comrade, is all well?"